3noix/formula-parsing/README.md

 Math formula evaluation using Shunting-Yard algorithm.

-To make it work you have to download:
+To make it work you have to:
-- Qt 5
+- Install Qt 5
-- The sources of boost (no need to build it), because it uses "boost::any"
+- Download the sources of boost (no need to build it), because it uses "boost::any".
+This app has been done with boost 1.56.0
-- Create the environment variable "BOOST_PATH" with the path to the sources at the value
+- Create the environment variable called "BOOST_PATH" whose value is the path to boost sources